Alex Webster (gridiron football)

-Alexander "Red" Webster (April 19, 1931 – March 3, 2012) was an American profesional football player who was a fullback and halfback in the National Football League (NFL) for the New York Giants.
+Alexander "Red" Webster (April 19, 1931 – March 3, 2012) was an American professional football player who was a fullback and halfback in the National Football League (NFL) for the New York Giants.
 He was also the head coach of the Giants from 1969 to 1973.

 Early life

 The son of recent Scottish immigrants James and Alexandrina Webster, Alex Webster grew up in Kearny, New Jersey, where he attended and played football at Kearny High School.
 Webster played a key role on Kearny High School's football team which won the 1948 New Jersey High School State Championship.
 After losing his father to cancer at an early age in 1941, Webster and his younger brother James were raised with the help of uncles and aunts and excelled in football, earning college scholarships.

 As a senior at Kearny High School in 1948, Alex Webster was offered a full-ride scholarship from NFL legend Beattie Feathers to play college football at North Carolina State University.
 While playing for the Wolfpack, Alex "Big Red" Webster led the Southern Conference in scoring in 1951 with 78 points and remained a standout in 1952 before being drafted into the NFL.